smartfog/fogflow/doc/en/source/https.rst

 -------------------------

 FogFlow edge node mainly contains edge broker and edge worker.
-To secure FogFlow cloud-edge communication OAuth Token has been used.
-In order to create an OAuth Token, first need to register an application on Keyrock.
-So, a script will call with the start of edge node and it will register an application with the keyrock on behalf of edge node using the Keyrock APIs.
+To secure FogFlow edge communication between Iot sensor and edge node, PEP Proxy has been used.
+In order to create an Auth Token, firstly register an IoT sensor  on Keyrock.
+So, a script will call with the start of edge node and it will instantiate a PEP Proxy  with the keyrock on behalf of edge node and also setup configuration file for PEP Proxy to work, using the Keyrock APIs.
 The script will perform following steps:

 **Prerequisite**